dotnet/arcade/Documentation/Dumps/Dumps.md

 # Retrieving Dump Files and Other Logs From a Crash or Timeout

 Crash dumps are uploaded to an Azure storage account in the same manner as test results, logs, and other output related to the work item.
-When a work item contains a failure, a special file containing links to these files is created and attached to a test result named "{Test} Failure Results".
+When a work item contains a failure, a special file containing links to these files is created and attached to a test result named "{Work Item} Failure Results".
 It may be viewed along with the other tests in the Azure DevOps Test tab.

 To retrieve the dump files: